jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_1.rst

 rate pumping python
 *********************************************************************************

 If this has been a 7 star experience for you, please `CLICK HERE to leave a 5 star review of pumping python`_.
-It helps other people get into the book too
+It helps other people get into the book too.

 ----